minagawah/cra-ts-emotion-tailwind-solution/README.md

 }
 ```

-Then, in `config-overrides.js`,
+Then, needs some work in your `config-overrides.js`.
-you use "addBabelPlugin" for `babel` to lookup
+For `babel` to lookup `babel-plugin-macros.config.js` you created,
-`babel-plugin-macros.config.js` you just made.
+you use *addBabelPlugin*:

 #### # `./config-overrides.js`